helkey/url-shorten/README.md

 docker run -p 8088:8088 reqaddr-image
 ```

-Set up a project folder on dockerhub, and use the same project name in GKE.
+Set up a project folder on Dockerhub, and use the same project name in GKE.
 Push Docker image to Google Container Registry.
 ```sh
 docker login --username=dockerusername